 8. Does Bangladesh go under flood-water every year during monsoon?

 Bangladesh is a small country with about 700 rivers.
 The heart of the Ganges Delta, which is the largest delta in the world, is located in Bangladesh.
 So flood is a common thing in Bangladesh.
 But it does not flood every year.
 The last couple of the country-wide floods in Bangladesh was happened in 1988 and in 1998.

-Every year during monsoon, water level naturally increases on the rivers, drowning the low lands beside the rivers and wetlands.
-But these are not country-wide flood.
-International media sometimes report the capital city Dhaka going under flood water, which is actually rain water which disappears just in few hours.
+Every year during the monsoon, the water level naturally increases on the rivers, drowning the low lands beside the rivers and wetlands.
+But these are not country-wide floods.
+International media sometimes report the capital city Dhaka going under floodwater, which is actually rainwater, which disappears just in few hours.
 It happens because of the poor drainage system of the city.

 No, it does not.
 Rain in Bangladesh just comes and goes away.
 It never downpours continuously.

 Sometimes there might be depressions on the Bay of Bengal.
-On that case, the weather will be rainy for about three days in maximum.
-During that time, there might be heavy rains for every couple of hours after big intervals.
-It might happen once in a month during monsoon.
-For the other times, rain will just come and go away.
+In that case, the weather will be rainy for about three days at maximum.
+During that time, there might be heavy rains every couple of hours after big intervals.
+It might happen once a month during the monsoon.
+For the other times, the rain will just come and go away.

 10. Is it possible to travel Bangladesh during monsoon?

 Yes, definitely it is possible!

 In fact, Bangladesh is the most beautiful during the monsoon while rivers will be full of water, nature will be in its greenest state.
 There will be dramatic clouds in the sky for the people who love photography.
 In fact, the monsoon is the best time to photograph Bangladesh.